sagar-sam/ParkingLot/README.md

 Time complexity of this operation: ``O(Number of Vehicles Parked By the Given Driver Age)``

+## Optimisations
+1. The current time complexity of operation ``getSlotNumberForVehicleNumber`` is O(N).
+This can be optimized by adding an another map from vehicle number to slot number in ``ParkingLot.java`` but this will also increase our space used further.
+We should definitely optimize here in case we have sufficient space available on our host.

-## Requirements
+## System Requirements
-1. Make sure you have java installed.
+1. Make sure you have java installed. ([Ref](https://www.baeldung.com/java-check-is-installed))

 ## Compiling the project
 1. Make sure you are in the project folder. e.g. if your project name is ``ParkingLot``, you should be in ``ParkingLot`` directory